AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/60-mixing-proof-methods.md

 Up till now, the focus has been on PoW chains in the simplex.
 However, PoS was mentioned in \autoref{sec:quality-groups}.
 Does reflection work with PoS?
 In principle: yes.
 That said, a pure-PoS simplex would sacrifice much of the thermodynamic security that PoW provides.
 For that reason, a pure PoS simplex (or one where >50% of simplex-chains are PoS) is qualitatively less secure than a majority-PoW simplex.
 Other proof systems -- *if* secure -- can be used also.

-\bigtodo{the above feels a bit wishy washy}
+\todo{the above feels a bit wishy washy}

 One potential issue, with simplex-chains using something other than PoW, is the header size.
 UT is sensitive to how large a simplex-chain's headers are.
 The larger the headers, then the lower the throughput of UT.
 This was discussed in \autoref{sec:ut-complexity}.

 However, there are some potential advantages to including PoS or PoA chains in the simplex.

-\bigtodo{write this section out -- unfinished}
+\todo{write this section out -- unfinished}

 ### Geo-beacons

 One use for simplex-level PoA chains is a geo-beacon.

-\bigtodo{explain this idea. a way to tell if like nations or geographical regions get cut off from the main network.}
+\todo{explain this idea. a way to tell if like nations or geographical regions get cut off from the main network.}

 ### The security of dapp-chains compared to pure PoS chains

-\bigtodo{Write this section out}
+\todo{Write this section out}

 comment: I posted this to forum last night: